gnugat-legacy/GnugatWizardBundle/Resources/doc/02-installation.md

 First of all, you should download the bundle using [Composer](http://getcomposer.org/):

-    composer require gnugat/wizard-bundle
+    composer require "gnugat/wizard-bundle:~1.0"

-## 2. Enabling the bundle
+## 2. Registering the bundle

-*Heads up*: This is the kind of step you will never have to follow again!
+*Heads up*: This is the kind of step you will never have to follow again with other bundles!

-Then simply enable it by adding its fully qualified classname in the application's kernel, for example like this:
+Then simply register it by adding its fully qualified classname in the application's kernel, for example like this:

     <?php